- This story is regularly updated for relevance. Last updated: May 5, 2021

 “I don’t think buffets are dead.
 They’re just going to be a little more challenging than they have in the past,” McFarlen added.

 Las Vegas casinos have also had to adapt, as some spend money to make more room for social distancing and others have workers now bringing food directly to a patron’s table.
-But since the casinos have reopened, coronavirus cases have surged in Nevada, so more changes might be coming in the future.

 Restaurants, in general, are struggling.
 After some have reopened and allowed patrons to eat inside, people are getting sick.
 As the CDC reported in September in a study on “close contact” transmission, “adults with positive SARS-CoV-2 test results were approximately twice as likely to have reported dining at a restaurant than were those with negative SARS-CoV-2 test results.”